w3c/wai-intro-atag/content/education.md

 * accessible to authors with disabilities, and
 * capable of producing accessible content.

 W3C WAI's Authoring Tool Accessibility Guidelines (ATAG) tell you how to do it.
-For more info on ATAG requirements, see : [[Authoring Tool Accessibility Guidelines (ATAG) Overview]](/standards-guidelines/atag/)
+For more info, see : [[Authoring Tool Accessibility Guidelines (ATAG) Overview]](/standards-guidelines/atag/)

 "With my screen reader, I can use the tool to create accessible resource materials and assignments.
 I can preview the results all within the tool."